Stheven-Cabral/Interactive_Form/README.md

 # Interactive_Form
  Third Full Stack JavaScript Techdegree Project

-Forr this project, the goal was to add interactivity to a registration form for a fictional conference.
+For this project, the goal was to add interactivity to a registration form for a fictional conference.
 I used pure JavaScript to add interactivity and conditional behaviors as well as validation for various input types.

 Interactive Features Include:
 - A hidden 'Job Role' text field that appears when the user chooses 'other' at the 'Job Role" select field.